-There will be a standing committee, known as the Grievance Committee, of at least nine (9) and no more than eighteen (18) REALTORS® or REALTOR-ASSOCIATE®s, in good standing.
+There will be a standing committee, known as the Grievance Committee, of at least twelve (12) and no more than twenty-four (24) REALTORS[®] or REALTOR-ASSOCIATE[®]s, in good standing.
 The members of the Committee shall be appointed to staggered three-year terms by the chairman of the Risk Management Committee and the Grievance Committee Chairman, with approval of the President.
-The chairman of the Risk Management Committee shall annually designate the Chairman and Vice Chairman of the Committee, who each shall have served a minimum of two years on the committee."
+The chairman of the Risk Management Committee, who each shall have served a minimum of two years on the committee."
 The terms of committee members shall be from January 31 of each year through January 30 of the following year.
-(Revised 06/07)
+(Revised 10/13)